SolnBenchmark/Benchmark/README.md

 |IAUG     |3.052   |8.855     |12.407 |8.105  |

 # Method
-A variety of data frames and data movies are synthesized and simulate experiments.
+A variety of data frames and data movies that simulate experiments are synthesized and .

 A participant algorithm estimates emitter locations from a data frame or data movie and generates a SOLN image consists of the estimated emitter locations.